 The story of 7 days in Athens.
 It was not planned, but I’m glad we made it through it all safely.

-When I first booked the tickets, and somewhere in between that time and before I left for Athens, I check the weather a couple of times.
+When I first booked the tickets, and somewhere between that time and before I left for Athens, I checked the weather a couple of times.
 It said sunny, 28 degrees.
-I was fully prepared to embrace summer once more, as an escape from the Romanian fall which is not always sunny.
+I was fully prepared to embrace summer once more as an escape from the Romanian fall, which is not always sunny.

 Before heading to Athens, you might be wondering What is Athens famous for?.
 Good thing I wrote about that too.